Distribution Control of Stochastic Oscillators via Periodic Feedforward and Population-Level Feedback: Introduction

+2) Next, we establish convergence properties for the \revv{distribution} control of stochastic oscillators.
+We devise a control law combining the designed periodic control and a feedback controller, under which the convergence of oscillators is guaranteed (\hi{Theorem}~\ref{thm:proposed}). \revv{This result shows that even under the designed periodic input alone, the distribution of oscillators converges exponentially to the same distribution.
+In addition, the proposed feedback control adds an extra nonpositive dissipation term to a Lyapunov functional based on the KL divergence, and its acceleration effect on the transient response is demonstrated numerically.} Moreover, we modify the proposed controller so that even under measurement errors of the distribution of oscillators, the convergence is guaranteed (Proposition~\ref{prop:measurement_err}), which improves the applicability of our method.

-A preliminary version~\cite{Ito2023ensemble} of this work presented a special case of \hi{Theorem}~\ref{thm:proposed}, where the diffusion coefficients of oscillators are constant, with the detailed proof omitted.
-The \hi{current} paper provides \hi{further results with the complete proofs and more discussions.}
+A preliminary version~\cite{Ito2023ensemble} of this work presented a special case of \hi{Theorem}~\ref{thm:proposed}, where the diffusion coefficients of oscillators are constant.
+The \hi{current} paper provides further results and discussions.

-\textit{Related work:} Ensemble control has been extensively studied for general systems\hi{\cite{Li2016,Chen2022sparse,Chen2019controllability,Helmke2014uniform,Mandal2023control,Vu2024data}}.
-In \cite{Li}, an ensemble of systems is represented by a parameterized family of control systems driven by the same control, and the associated controllability condition was derived.
-In \cite{Azuma2013}, multi-agent coordination by broadcasting a common signal to all agents was considered, and it was revealed that randomness of a local controller of each agent is essential for achieving given motion-coordination tasks.
+\textit{Related work:} Population control with a common input has been extensively studied in the literature on ensemble control\hi{\cite{Li2016,Chen2022sparse,Chen2019controllability,Helmke2014uniform,Mandal2023control,Vu2024data}}.
+In \cite{Li}, an ensemble of systems is represented by a parameterized family of control systems driven by the same control, and the associated controllability condition was derived. \revv{This parameter-indexed formulation is different from the setting of the present paper, where the oscillators are not indexed by a heterogeneity parameter and the control objective is to steer the population density.} In \cite{Azuma2013}, multi-agent coordination by broadcasting a common signal to all agents was considered, and it was revealed that randomness of a local controller of each agent is essential for achieving given motion-coordination tasks.
 As a dual problem of ensemble control, \hi{the works} \cite{Zeng,ZengIshii} studied state estimation problems of ensembles that are expressed by probability distributions and characterized the observability of ensembles.

-Despite the rich work on ensemble control for general systems, relatively few studies have addressed ensemble control specific to oscillators.
-In \cite{Wilson2014}, desynchronization of a neural population is formulated as ensemble control of oscillators so that the peak of their distribution is decreased using \hi{limited} energy.
-Our ensemble control problem is more challenging because the shape of the distribution should be considered, not only the peak.
+Despite extensive literature on population control for general systems under common inputs, relatively few studies have addressed the distribution control of an oscillator population driven by such inputs.
+In \cite{Wilson2014}, desynchronization of a neural population is formulated as distribution control of oscillators so that the peak of their distribution is decreased using \hi{limited} energy.
+Our problem setting is more challenging because the shape of the distribution should be considered, not only the peak.